-All in all, camping on the Big Island is a unique and exciting experience!
+All in all, camping on the Big Island is a unique and exciting experience.
 It doesn’t offer the comfort that you can find in a real bed, but if you are an outdoorsy type, you will find many rewards.
-There are many campgrounds to choose from in an array of different climates, and spending at least part of your vacation under the star-studded sky of Hawaii is highly recommended!
+There are many campgrounds to choose from in lots of different climates, and spending at least part of your vacation under the star-studded sky of Hawaii is something we love doing!

 Permits are required for all 10 county parks that allow camping.
 You can book a campsite online via the official Big Island Camp Reservation System.
 Permits can be purchased up to a year in advance, see the camp reservation website for prices and other details.

+Permits are required for all state park camping locations, and are available up to 90 days before your planed stay.
 State park requirements vary within the Island.
-Permit applications and other valuable information such as information on the park history and archaeology, health and safety information, and the park rules can be found at the state website: http://www.hawaiistateparks.org/parks/hawaii/
+Permit applications and other valuable information such as information on the park history and archaeology, health and safety information, and the park rules, can be found at the state website.

 Camping in the Hawaii Volcanoes National Park